Postpartum Hypertension

-Postpartum hypertension is high blood pressure that is higher than normal after childbirth.
-It usually starts within 1 to 2 days after delivery, but it can happen at any time for up to 6 weeks after delivery.
-For some women, medical treatment is required to prevent serious complications, such as seizures or stroke.
+High blood pressure after pregnancy, or postpartum hypertension, is blood pressure that is higher than normal after childbirth.
+It's most common within 1 to 2 days after delivery, but it can happen later.
+Sometimes, it can happen up to 12 weeks or more after pregnancy.

 What are the causes?